-Task # Description Target Completion Date TASK 16 The Jurisdiction will document the methods used to monitor container contaminants.
-6/30/2023 TASK 17 The Jurisdiction will establish a system for documenting route reviews conducted and tracking the violations for recordkeeping and reporting.
-The Jurisdiction will include the following information and documents in the Implementation Record: A description of the Jurisdiction's process for determining the level of container contamination.
-Documentation of route reviews conducted, if applicable.
-Copies of all notices issued to generators with prohibited container contaminants.
-6/30/2023
+Task # Description Target Completion Date TASK 15 The Jurisdiction will document the annual reviews used to monitor container contaminants.
+6/1/2023 The Jurisdiction will establish a system for documenting route reviews conducted and tracking the violations for recordkeeping and reporting.
+TASK 16 The Jurisdiction will include the following information and documents in the Implementation Record: 1.
+A description of the Jurisdiction's process for determining the level of container contamination.
+2. Documentation of route reviews conducted, if applicable.
+6/1/2023